Edit Content

 Simply put, desexed pets live longer…and we all want our pets to live a long time!

-Speyed female cats live on average 5 years longer than their unspeyed mates, and for neutered males it’s 7 years.
+• Speyed female cats live, on average, 5 years longer than their unspeyed mates; for neutered males, it’s 7 years.

-They’re generally free from breast, womb and testicular cancers or womb and prostate infections.
+• Desexed pets are generally free from breast, womb, and testicular cancers or womb and prostate infections.

-It’s a safe and effective way to prevent unwanted litters of kittens, puppies and rabbits.
+It’s a safe and effective way to prevent unwanted litters of kittens, puppies, and rabbits.
 As sweet as they can be, pet overpopulation is still a very real problem in our community.
-We use a sterile and state-of-the-art surgical space to make sure that pets have a safe desexing procedure.
+We use a sterile, state-of-the-art surgical space to ensure that pets have a safe desexing procedure.

 A Happy Life

-For a long and happy life, we recommend desexing of all pets in Lynbrook and all surrounding areas.
-The safety and wellbeing of your pet is important to us.
-Our veterinary surgeons have years of experience performing desexing procedures, from careful examinations before the surgery to advanced monitoring with they’re under anesthesia to monitoring them post-op.
+For a long and happy life, we recommend the desexing of all pets in Lynbrook and all surrounding areas.
+The safety and wellbeing of your pet are important to us.
+Our veterinary surgeons have years of experience performing desexing procedures, including speying and neutering, from careful examinations before the surgery to advanced monitoring while under anaesthesia to monitoring them post-op.
 We want to make sure your pet has as stress-free an experience as possible.

 Desexing Rabbits

-With a short pregnancy and mating happening as early as four months of age, it’s important to bring your rabbits in for desexing so that their population doesn’t quickly expand out of control.
+With a short pregnancy and mating happening as early as four months of age, bringing your rabbits in for desexing is essential so that their population doesn’t quickly expand out of control.

 Desexing your rabbit can help with more than just unexpected breeding.

-- As social yet territorial animals, rabbits can be prone to fighting with one another, which can lead to serious serious injuries and wounds.
+• As social yet territorial animals, rabbits are prone to fighting with one another, which can lead to serious injuries and wounds.

-- Desexing can help with reducing territorial behavior as well as urine spraying in both males and females.
+• Desexing can help reduce territorial behavior and urine spraying in both males and females.

-Desexing also reduces urine spraying, territorial fighting and those cancers of the reproductive organs in both males and females.
-Bring in your Narre Warren South rabbit for desexing to ensure a happier and healthier life.
+Desexing rabbits also reduces urine spraying, territorial fighting, and cancers of the reproductive organs in both males and females.
+Bring in your Narre Warren South rabbit for a rabbit spey or rabbit neuter to ensure a happier and healthier life.

-For more information about surgical procedures here at Hampton Park, please see our Surgeries Page.
+For more information about pet surgical procedures here at Hampton Park, please see our Surgeries Page.

 Caring For Life

-Centrally located, Hampton Park Veterinary Hospital provides pet desexing in Hampton Park, Lynbrook, Narre Warren South and the surrounding areas, including Narre Warren North, Lyndhurst, Berwick, Hallam, Doveton, Dandenong South, Cranbourne, Cranbourne East, Cranbourne West, Cranbourne South and Endeavour Hills.
+Centrally located, Hampton Park Veterinary Hospital provides pet microchipping for pets in Hampton Park, Lynbrook, Narre Warren South, and the surrounding areas, including Narre Warren North, Lyndhurst, Berwick, Hallam, Doveton, Dandenong South, Cranbourne, Cranbourne East, Cranbourne West, Cranbourne South, and Endeavour Hills.